Spinach Crepes

 Ingredients:

-• 5 ounces unsweetened organic soy milk
+• 5 ounces milk (or milk alternative)

 • 2 large organic eggs